Fannie, Freddie bill leaves status of private shareholders to courts

-It is silent on whether or not the companies’ junior preferred and common shareholders should share in any proceeds when the companies are eventually liquidated.
+It is silent on whether or not private shareholders should share in any proceeds when the companies are liquidated.

-Fannie Mae and Freddie Mac, the two leading sources of U.S. mortgage funds, were seized by the government during the financial crisis in 2008 and propped up with $187.5 billion in taxpayer funds to keep them solvent.
+Fannie Mae and Freddie Mac, the two leading sources of U.S. mortgage funds, were seized by the government during the financial crisis in 2008 and propped up with $187.5 billion in taxpayer funds.
 In return, the government got a controlling stake in the companies.

-They have since returned to profitability and private shareholders, including Perry Capital and Fairholme Capital Management, have sued the United States over bailout terms that prevent them from buying back the government’s shares.
+They have since returned to profitability and by the end of March will have sent the Treasury $202.9 billion in dividends.

-It would aim to shutter the companies over five years, although that deadline could be extended if needed to ensure there are no market disruptions.
+Private investors, including Perry Capital and Fairholme Capital Management, have sued over the bailout terms.
+They argue they should stand to benefit from the profits given that the companies soon will have paid more in dividends to taxpayers than they received in aid.

-The absence of any provision to compensate private shareholders shows both a reluctance on the part of the two leading lawmakers to interfere with the existing litigation and a concern over the potential for introducing provisions that could be subject to legal challenges.
+It would aim to shutter the companies over five years, although that deadline could be extended multiple times if a replacement system was not ready.

-Private stockholders argue they should be able to benefit from the companies profits now that the duo have paid more in dividends to taxpayers than they had received in support.
+The absence of any provision to compensate private investors shows both a reluctance to interfere with the existing litigation and a concern over the potential for introducing provisions that could be subject to legal challenges.

 The shares of the two so-called government-sponsored enterprises went on a two-day downward slide after Johnson and Crapo announced on Tuesday they had reached a deal on a bill.
 They recovered some of those losses later in the week.